Trump Repeals Obama's Landmark Climate-Change Power Plan

 Ten months in, and the presidency of Donald Trump has acquired a reputation for ineffectiveness.
-Trump’s attempt to repeal Obamacare has failed three times; he has taunted and alienated some Congressional Republicans; he has hemorrhaged senior administration officials while struggling to contain an FBI investigation.
+Trump’s attempt to repeal Obamacare has failed three times; he has taunted and alienated some congressional Republicans; he has hemorrhaged senior administration officials while struggling to contain an FBI investigation.

 But Trump has found near-total success in a few areas of lawmaking—and few are as expansive, with consequences as long-lasting, as environmental policy.
 Since January, the Trump administration has tried to dismantle former President Barack Obama’s broad legacy of EPA rules meant to lessen the blow of climate change.
 It has largely succeeded.
 This week, Trump’s team opens a new front in that war.

-Scott Pruitt, the administrator of the U.S. Environmental Protection Agency, announced on Monday that he will fully repeal the Clean Power Plan, the Obama administration’s signature plan to reduce greenhouse-gas emissions from the U.S. electricity sector.
+Scott Pruitt, the administrator of the U.S. Environmental Protection Agency, announced Monday that he will fully repeal the Clean Power Plan, the Obama administration’s signature plan to reduce greenhouse-gas emissions from the U.S. electricity sector.

 It’s the new administration’s most aggressive attempt to materially transform U.S. climate policy since its departure from the Paris Agreement on climate change in June.